EwanBurnett/Onyx/ReadMe.md

 ### Android
 - Currently, only the Testbed project supports Android builds.
     - This is planned to be resolved during a later version, adding support for custom projects.
+- Note: To use Vulkan Validation layers in Android, follow [this](https://developer.android.com/ndk/guides/graphics/validation-layer) guide.

 #### Android Studio (Recommended)
 Requirements: